makerdao/community/governance/votes/Executive Vote - May 17, 2023.md

 ## Executive Summary

-If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
+If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - YFI-A, LINK-A, MATIC-A, and UNIV2USDCETH-A vault types will be offboarded with updated risk parameters, as detailed below.
 - A total of **190.4 MKR** will be distributed to 11 Constitutional Delegates, as itemized below.
-- DAI streams will be set up for Governance Security Engineering and Multichain Engineering, as detailed below.
+- DAI streams will be set up for Governance Security Engineering and Multichain Engineering budgets, as detailed below.
 - A total of **103.16 MKR** will be transferred to the [Data Insights Core Unit (DIN-001)](https://mips.makerdao.com/mips/details/MIP39c2SP22), as detailed below.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**